Process Safety Leadership and Culture

 Who will benefit

-Directors and senior executives in an organisation, typically those that have control and key decision-making responsibilities.
-It is delivered at a level to be understood by all, from legal to finance to operations.
+Directors and senior executives in an organisation, typically those that have control and key decision making responsibilities.
+The course is delivered at a level to be understood by all, from legal to finance to operations.
 Participants in the past have included oil and gas companies, mining companies, electricity generators, pulp and paper, rail and chemical processing.

 - Context of process safety